SimulPiscator/AirSane/README.md

 ### macOS
 When opening 'Image Capture', 'Preview', or other applications using the ImageKit framework, scanners exported by AirSane should be immediately available.

-In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.
+In the 'Printers and Scanners' control panel, exported scanners will be listed with a type of 'Bonjour Scanner'.

-If you defined a custom icon for your scanner (see below), note that you will have to use the scanner through 'Image Capture' once before it will be shown with this icon in 'Printers and Scanners'.
-This seems to be a bug in macOS.
+If you define a custom icon for your scanner (see below), note that you will have to use the scanner through 'Image Capture' once before it will be shown with this icon in 'Printers and Scanners'.
+This seems to be a bug in macOS at least up to Catalina.

 ### Mopria client on Android
-As of version 1.3.7, the Mopria Scan App will detect all AirSane scanners and display them with name and icon.
+As of version 1.4.10, the Mopria Scan App will detect all AirSane scanners and display them with name and icon.
 After choosing scan options, you will be able to scan to your android device.
-Note that the Mopria Scan App will only detect scanners that have an icon defined in `/etc/airsane/options.conf` (see below).
-As of version 1.4.10, the app will detect scanners without icon but takes generally longer to display AirSane scanners -- please be patient.

 ## Installation
 ### Packages for Synology NAS